heatwavemag/heatwavemag.github.io/content/dossiers/tariffs/Clearingouse_051925.md

-Direct impacts to Australia's trade with the US have been limited so far, with the US accounting for only 6% of Australia's goods exports in 2023-24.[^13] Australia's main exports to the US are services, which can't be tariffed as easily as goods arriving in a port.
-However, 26% of Australia's two-way trade is with China,[^14] and while decreased exports to the US may not deeply affect primary producers in Australia, greater impacts may be felt if the Chinese and Southeast Asian markets
+Direct impacts to Australia's trade with the US have been limited so far, with the US accounting for only 6% of Australia's goods exports in 2023-24.[^13] Services, which can't be tariffed as easily as goods arriving in a port, have been an increasingly important component of Australian exports to the US, although not yet on the scale of goods.
+However, 26% of
+Australia's two-way trade is with China,[^14] and while decreased exports to the US may not deeply affect primary producers in Australia, greater impacts may be felt if the Chinese and Southeast Asian markets